Active Student Organization List

 SpeakEasy is a spoken word poetry group that focuses on the artistic development of its members through weekly workshops and practices.
 The group performs each block to provide the student population with their monthly dose of bars, rhymes, lines, and untold stories.

 Student Leaders: Kevin Caruana (firstname.lastname@example.org) and Mia Solberg (email@example.com)

 Our club seeks to spread the game of Spikeball throughout campus providing people with a community, new friendships, exercise, and memories they can cherish for a lifetime.

 Colorado College Spoon University

-Student Leaders: Sam Aronson (email@example.com), Arielle Gordon (firstname.lastname@example.org)
+Student Leaders: Julia Fennell (firstname.lastname@example.org), and Arielle Gordon (email@example.com)

 Spoon University is the everyday food resource for our generation, on a mission to make food make sense.
 Our chapter helps to bring student based food to campus through cooking events, catering opportunities, and club dinners.
 In addition, we as a club write and publish articles to a national site and gain as many as 100,000 views or publish photos to our instagram with almost 1,000 followers!
 We are always looking for more writers, food photographers and general foodies to join!